FOSSEE/learn_django/tutorial_2_django_proj/slides.md

     - cd myproject
   - Run the command
     - *django-admin startproject mysite*
-    This will create a django project 'mysite'
+  - This will create a django project 'mysite'

-Demonstrations: [01:00 | 3:04]
+Demonstration: [01:00 | 3:04]
 -------------
   - So django project is
     - collection of settings for an instance of Django